How To Get Rich From Stocks (How To Get Rich In The Stock Market)

 If you have a decent amount of money, you don’t want to waste that by taking unnecessary and potentially costly risks.

 Unfortunately, the stock market doesn’t give an annual return like clockwork.
-Even though the return has proved to be 9% over a century, it’s unlikely that the return will be exactly 9% any year.
+Even though the return has proved to be 9% over a century, it’s unlikely that it will be exactly 9% any year.
 We can measure in average return or annual compounded return.

-The latter is the correct one to use and is called CAGR – compound annual growth rate.
-It’s not an arithmetic mean, but the geometrical return from the beginning to the end (and is always different from the arithmetic average).
+The latter is correct and is called CAGR – compound annual growth rate.
+It’s not an arithmetic mean but the geometrical return from the beginning to the end (and is always different from the arithmetic average).

 If your annual return over five years is 10%, 15%, 17%, 19%, and -25%, your average return is 7.2%.
 However, the CAGR is lower at 5.7%.
 The reason is the terrible year in the end.

 Sequence matters, something that Taleb calls path dependence in the book Antifragile.
-The more speculative portfolio you have, the more it will swing, and the more likely you are to experience huge moves on the downside, which can make it challenging to make a comeback.
+The more speculative portfolio you have, the more it will swing, and the more likely you will experience huge moves on the downside, making it challenging to make a comeback.

 Can anyone get rich by investing in stocks?